 The images I make are always inspired by human experiences and relationships.
 I am particularly interested in time and memory.
 I work creating so that I can remember.
 I see my body as a container of emotions: all can be shown but all remain hiden.
 In my personal work I usually draw portraits of my relatives treating them as selfportraits, because they took part on my creation.
 The size of my pieces is very small or medium, as I often imitate old miniatures.

 I use familiar objects as portraits of souls, reflecting and throwing out feelings of fullness or emptiness.
-I mostly combine drawing and engraving, proposing examples of vases that keep an atmosphere that was once felt versus vases unable to keep: recipients filled by holes.
-Now the vase is a container of emotions: all can be kept and also all may be gone.
+I mostly combine drawing and engraving.
+I work on vintage objects such as cameos where, back in the late 19th Century, people used to save memories in, such as the portraits of their lovers.
+Eyes looking.
+Apples raised.
+I give this old pieces a new meaning using contemporary techniques based on old fashion styles.
+I propose objects that hold a story, creating images that are surrounded by a very special ambience, such as my examples of vases keeping an atmosphere that was once felt versus vases unable to keep: recipients filled by holes.
+Now the vessel is the container of emotions: all can be kept and also all may be gone.
 I work in this duality because one thing cannot exist without its opposite.

 I love and enjoy to remember.
 Remembering is thinking.
 Thus, I create things preventing myself from the oblivion.
 Hope my work prevents others from forgetting as well: we are all recipients and memories are everything we may contain.